Umbrella of Togetherness

 - Lucia and Hanon in Mermaid Melody Pichi Pichi Pitch get caught in the rain under an umbrella, and although they really can't stand the implications, they haven't got a choice, since getting wet will turn them into mermaids in the middle of the street.
 This doesn't stop Hanon from latching onto her teacher at the first opportunity, leaving Lucia open to share her umbrella with Kaito.

-- Sort of subverted in a bonus chapter in Vampire Knight: A teenage Juuri Kuran walks home from a human school in the rain even though Haruka showed up at her school with an umbrella.
+- In a bonus chapter of Vampire Knight, teenage Juuri Kuran walks home from a human school in the rain even though Haruka showed up at her school with an umbrella.
 They both end up getting drenched since he shuts his umbrella when it is obvious she is too irritated with him for hiding all the umbrellas in their mansion earlier that day by storming ahead of Haruka in a huff.
 When Juuri asks why he did such a childish thing after ranting at him for several minutes, he simply replies, "I wanted to share an umbrella with you."

-- Similarly, Candy Boy has a whole episode devoted to Kanade setting up for one of this for her and Yukino.
+- It has a whole episode devoted to Kanade setting up sharing an umbrella for her and Yukino.

 - Maria-sama ga Miteru has the episode "Holding a Parasol".
 It ends with a picture of Yumi and Sachiko sharing an umbrella under the sun.

 - Hayate and Vita of Magical Girl Lyrical Nanoha share an umbrella under the sun in the supplementary manga.
 And just to further drive up the Les Yay of the moment, Hayate gently caresses the blushing Vita while they talk about how it would be wonderful if they could be together always.

 - Kyouka from Kyouran Kazoku Nikki is probably one of the few people to pull off the Umbrella of Togetherness indoors.
 That's how much she wants to share a romantic moment.